-The Trusted Exchange Framework and Common Agreement (TEFCA) enables Individuals to access their Individually Identifiable information via an IAS Provider's application, website, or other interface.
+TEFCA enables Individuals to access their Individually Identifiable information via an IAS Provider's application, website, or other interface.
 To support such access, it is imperative that the Common Agreement promote trust and transparency in how Individually Identifiable information is protected and safeguarded.

-Section 10 of the Common Agreement outlines terms and conditions that IAS Providers must follow to participate in TEFCA exchange.
-Among other things, IAS Providers are required to obtain the Individual's express written consent in connection with Individual Access Services, including agreement and acknowledgment to the IAS Provider's written Privacy and Security Notice

-(Notice) that describes the privacy and security practices used to safeguard Individually Identifiable information.1
+Section 10 of the Common Agreement outlines terms and conditions that IAS Providers must follow to offer IAS.
+Among other things, IAS Providers are required to obtain the Individual's express written consent in connection with IAS, including acknowledgment of and agreement to the IAS Provider's written Privacy and Security Notice that describes the privacy and security practices used to safeguard Individually Identifiable information.